-There are some circumstances, usually for children who have a Statement of SEND or an EHC Plan, where there is a statutory right for parents to appeal against a decision by the Local Authority.
+There are some circumstances, usually for children who have an EHC Plan, where there is a statutory right for parents to appeal against a decision by the Local Authority.
 Complaints which fall within this category cannot be investigated by the school.

-10 How the governing body involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of students with special educational needs and in supporting the families of such students
+11. How the governing body involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of students with SEND and in supporting the families of such students

-The governing body have engaged with the following bodies:-
+The governing body has engaged with the following bodies:-

-- A Service Level Agreement with Educational Psychology service for 3 days per term. - Link to Disabled Children's Service for support to families for some students with high needs . - Access to local authority's service level agreement with Drumbeat Special ASD School Outreach 3 days per term and the SpLd team (Dyslexia support), 2 visits per term - Ability to make ad hoc requests for advice from the local authority SEND department. - Access to assessment and support from an in-house Speech and Language Therapist (1 day per week).
+- A Service Level Agreement with Educational Psychology service for 3 days per term. - Link to Services for children with disabilities, learning difficulties or life-limiting conditions for support to families for some students with high needs. - Access to local authority's service level agreement with Drumbeat Specialist ASD School Outreach - 3 days per term - Access to local authority's service level agreement with the SpLd team (Dyslexia support) - 2 visits per term. - A Service Level Agreement with the New Woodlands Outreach Service- 2 hours per week. - Access to assessment and support from a Speech and Language Therapist (1 day per week). - Ability to make ad hoc requests for advice from the local authority SEND Advisors.

-11 The school's arrangements for supporting students with special educational needs in transferring between phases of education or in preparing for adulthood and independent living
+12. The school's arrangements for supporting students with SEND in transferring between phases of education or in preparing for adulthood and independent living

 The SENCO, Inclusion Team and the Pastoral Team liaise closely with staff within the Primary Schools to ensure that appropriate provision for students is in place when students arrive into KS3.
-This is to ensure they experience a smooth and seamless transition into Secondary School.
+This is to ensure that the students experience a smooth and seamless transition into Secondary School.

-In year 8, in the lead up to the transition to KS4 in year 9, the SENCO ensures that all students with SEND and parents are supported in their choices of courses.
-For some students, a Support Option pathway is available providing additional support in EAL, Speech and Language, Maths, Literacy/Language and Science.
-These interventions are monitored regularly to ensure that they are impacting positively on their overall learning.
+In year 8, in the lead up to the transition to KS4 in year 9, the SENCo ensures that all students with SEND and parents are supported where necessary, in their choices of courses.
+For some students, a Support Option pathway is available providing additional support in EAL, English and Maths.
+This additional support is monitored regularly to ensure that the provision is impacting positively on the students' learning.

-At KS4 the SENCo and the Inclusion Team work closely with students and families to ensure they are informed of the local Post 16 provisions available to them.
-The SENCo arranges visits for SEND students to further education establishments so that they are able to familiarise themselves with the environment and the courses on offer.
+At KS4 the SENCo and the Inclusion Team work closely with many students and families to ensure they are informed of the local Post 16 provisions available to them.
+The SENCo can support with arranging visits for SEND students to further education establishments so that they are able to familiarise themselves with the environment and the courses on offer.

-The SENCO ensures that all key information is passed onto the students Post 16 destinations, organising transition meetings with key staff, if necessary.
+The SENCO ensures that all key information is passed on, where possible, to the students' Post 16 destinations, organising transition meetings with key staff, if necessary.

-12 Information on where the local authority's local offer is published.
+13. Information on where the local authority's local offer is published.